PersonForSure/petrichor/README.md

 ## Petrichor [![Grind Compliant](https://img.shields.io/badge/Grind-Compliant-blue)](https://github.com/grindhousedev/grindlines)

-Petrichor is a color-scheme inspired by the colors of rainy days; It's meant to be cozy, soft, and practical.
+Petrichor is a color scheme inspired by the colors of rainy days; it's meant to be cozy, soft, and practical.

 There are three variants:
 <details>